 For detailed instructions on installation, usage, and troubleshooting, please

-refer to the official User
+refer to the User Manual.

-the primary and most up-to-date resource for all users.
-It provides
+The User Manual is the primary and most up-to-date resource for all users.
+It

 The source code for the user manual is maintained in this